filakhtov/gentoo-use-docs/x11-libs/gtk+.md

 This flag can be safely disabled.

 ### sysprof
 Pass the `--enable-profiler` option to the configure script.
-Enable profiling support and provide an ability to generate syscap files by passing the `GTK_TRACE=1` environment variable to the GTK-based applications, that subsequently can be loaded into the sysprof for analysis.
+Enable profiling support and provide an ability to generate syscap files, by passing the `GTK_TRACE=1` environment variable to any GTK-based application, that subsequently can be loaded into the sysprof for analysis.

 This flag should normally be disabled.